 A LUT box capable of processing a 4K image is considerably more expensive.
 The TVLogic IS-mini4K costs $2385 and the Flanders Scientific BoxIO is $1295.
 Two BoxIO are needed to process 4K at over 30p (up to 60p), but one advantage of the BoxIO is the built in scopes that can be output to a separate display.

-The best low budget DaVinci Resolve monitor I’m going to suggest below is the LG OLED C1 which actually has the ability to load a LUT into the TV itself, so a separate LUT box is not required.
+The best low budget DaVinci Resolve monitor I’m going to suggest below is the LG OLED C9 or LG OLED CX which actually has the ability to load a LUT into the TV itself, so a separate LUT box is not required.
 This is a big cost saving, especially if you choose to output 4K and want to monitor 4K images.

-The Best Low Budget Resolve Monitor is a 2021 LG C1 or 2020 LG CX OLED TV
+The Best Low Budget Resolve Monitor is a 2019 LG C9 or 2020 LG CX OLED TV

 Your choice of display is the most critical part of your Resolve monitoring pipeline.
 It’s also the most expensive.
 However, you don’t have to shell out for a high end professional reference monitor if your work will largely be for standard dynamic range (SDR) Rec.709 delivery.

-The LG C1 and CX OLED TV’s can generate test patterns for calibration.
+As of 2018 one of the best low budget Resolve monitors you could buy for Rec.709 color correction was the LG C8 OLED TV in 55″ and 65″ sizes.
+This was replaced by the 2019 C9 models.
+The latest 2020 models are designated LG CX, which have a new alpha 9 generation 3 processor.
+The LG C9 and LG CX OLED TV’s can also generate test patterns for calibration.
 These displays have great quality OLED panels, although they are RGB vs the WRGB of the professional reference displays costing ten times more.

 The LG OLED TV’s have been adopted widely by professional post facilities as client viewing monitors.
 Many colorists are also using them successfully as primary reference grading monitors for Rec.709 work.